screenmeet/ZDSMPlugin/README.md

 To install it, copy the "ZDSMPlugin" folder to your project and update the framewrok search paths in your build settings if needed.

-Include the "ScreenMeetSDK.framework" inside the target's Embedded Binaries.
+Include the `ScreenMeetSDK.framework` inside the target's Embedded Binaries.

 Enable the embedded swift code option.

-Project.xcodeproject -> Target -> Build Settings -> Embedded Content Contains Swift Code -> Yes
+`Project.xcodeproject -> Target -> Build Settings -> Embedded Content Contains Swift Code -> Yes`

 ## Usage

-Initialize the `ZDSMPluginManager`.
+Initialize the `[ZDSMPluginManager sharedManager]`.

+To show show the chat UI:

+Either present or show the view controller
+`
+[[ZDSMPluginManager sharedManager] messagesVC]
+`

+The `ZDSMPluginManager` contains the object of the SMMessagesViewController

+`@property (strong, nonatomic) SMMessagesViewController *messagesVC;`

 ## Authors

 Eugene Abovsky: eugene@projector.is

 Adrian Cayaco: acayaco@stratpoint.com

 Mylene Bayan: mbayan@stratpoint.com

 ## License